szaimen/Nextcloud-NAS-Guide/README.md

 </details>

 ## How to configure the external data SSD?
+The following steps are needed to configure the external data SSD.
 <details><summary>Click here to expand</summary>

-The following things are needed for this:
 1. **Reformat** the drive to NTFS, if not already done
 1. **Encrypt** the drive with Bitlocker
 1. **Copy** your private files to the drive if you have any and create a sensible folder structure